 ensuring appropriate accessibility of NAPLAN tests, such as provision of disability access versions and special print versions

 central analysis of NAPLAN data

-running the ‘equating’ tests
+the ‘item trial’ tests

-research and provision of evidence-based recommendations on improvements to the NAP
+research and provision of evidence-based recommendations on improvements to the NAP.

 Administration of the NAP